Siddharth858/EnGL/README.md

 # EnGL <sub>(Beta)</sub>

 ## Motivation
-Listening is an important part of our communica- tion, and I always felt there is lack of good project to improve English efficiently and free.
+Listening is an important part of our communication, and I always felt there is lack of good project to improve English efficiently and free.
 Hundreds of websites of websites are today online to improve listening skills, but the way needs to be modified,